- My NYPL

 |Cocktails or auditorium-style||125|

 South Court is a modern, six story glass structure that rises within the southern courtyard of the Schwarzman Building.
-The auditorium is located on the lower level of South Court and features multimedia and webcast capabilities and seating for 177 people.
+The Celeste Auditorium is located on the lower level of South Court and features multimedia and webcast capabilities and seating for 177 people.
 It is a perfect location for screenings, lectures, press conferences, and meetings.